karabatov/YKProgressBar/README.md

 ## License

-The licence is MIT.
+The license is MIT.
 See the included LICENSE.txt for more details.